 “Snakes in the Property Tax Woodpile: Real Estate Acquisitions and Improvements Harbor Traps for the Unwary Taxpayer” by Morris Ellison begins on page 19 in Southeast Real Estate Business.

-Morris Ellison represents local, national and international investors, lenders, and real estate developers in the development, financing, and disposition of commercial properties and other assets.
+Morris Ellison represents local, national and international investors, lenders, and real estate developers in the development, financing and disposition of commercial properties and other assets.
 Ellison has experience in a variety of complex real estate and business-related issues including the development of several mixed-use projects, real property tax appeals, entity disputes and structuring and complex foreclosures and workouts.
 He leads Womble Bond Dickinson’s Israel Team and practices in the firm’s Charleston office.
+Connect with Ellison on LinkedIn.